Two is better than one: The U-spin-CP anomaly in charm: A flavorful Z' of the order 10 GeV?

-Numerical results for BM III in the limit $G \ll F$ where dimuon bounds are avoided are shown in \tab{Brs}.
+Numerical results for branching ratios in BM III, III-s and IV are shown in \tab{Brs} for different $M_{Z^\prime}$.
+In BM III and III-s results are given in the limit $G \ll F$ where dimuon bounds are avoided.
+For $M_{Z^\prime}=20, 10$ and $3$ GeV using (\ref{eq:g4mz}) in BM III we obtain the width $\Gamma(Z')=\sum_i \Gamma(Z' \to \psi_i \bar{\psi}_i) \theta (M_{Z^\prime} - 2 m_{\psi i})=1.8, 0.2$ and $4 \cdot 10^{-3}$ GeV, respectively.
+Very similar values for $\Gamma(Z^\prime)$ are found in BM III-s and IV.
+We note that for the lower masses Eq.~(\ref{eq:gammaZp}) is not accurate as hadronic final states should rather be taken into account.
 In BM IV, results depend on the charge assignments $F_{u,d,e,\nu}$.
 However, dilepton bounds suggest suppression of lepton couplings \eqref{eq:leptonlimit}.
-When setting $|F_e|,|F_\nu| \ll |F_{u,d}|$ we asymptotically approach a leptophobic model, with decays only to $b,\,c$ and jets.
+When setting $|F_e|,|F_\nu| \ll |F_{u,d}|$ we asymptotically approach a leptophobic model, with decays only to $b,\,c$ and jets, {\it i.e.,} light quarks.
 We also provide branching ratios for the concrete scenario \eqref{eq:BMVpart} in \tab{Brs}.
+All benchmark models lead to a promptly decaying $Z^\prime$.